 - Signs & Symptoms

 Mantle cell lymphoma (MCL) facts

-- The cause of MCL is unknown, although around 85% of patients have a genetic abnormality known as a translocation, resulting in the overproduction of cyclin D1, a protein that drives cell growth.
+- The cause of MCL is unknown, although around 85% of patients have a genetic abnormality known as translocation, resulting in the overproduction of cyclin D1, a protein that drives cell growth.

 - The risk factors for MCL are not clear and may be related to environmental or genetic factors.

-- Signs and symptoms of MCL may include
+- Signs and symptoms of MCL may include:

-- Doctors who treat MCL include one's primary care physician and such specialists as oncologists, hematologists, radiologists, and surgeons.
+- Doctors who treat MCL include one's primary care physician and specialists such as oncologists, hematologists, radiologists, and surgeons.

 - For most individuals with MCL, the prognosis is only fair to poor.